DROP SETS AND DOWN SETS: Are they effective and how do you use them?

 How are they implemented?

 Drop Set (for Olympic weightlifting): Sets I use to prescribe for drastic technical improvements.
 After a few heavy sets, a drop set forces an athlete to truly focus on technique.
 Typically, I prefer the pace to be a bit faster and weight a little lighter.
 3 x 3 or 2 x 4 are some sets and reps prescriptions I like using for drop sets.
 I may also make them timed to get the athlete to move faster and force them to find a quick rhythm with stronger technique.

 Drop Set (for general strength): For general strength work, I like to use drop sets as unbroken sets or as rapid sets.
+These rapid reps increase force production and the coupling time (bottom of the rep) will lead to improved recruitment.
 Occasionally, I will use a near burnout set as the drop set.
-Typically, drop sets would appear in this scheme.
+Typically, drop sets would appear in this scheme for general strength gains.

-So the 8-10 reps fast would fully imprint the motor units that were recruited for the heavy 4’s.
+So the 7-9 reps fast would fully imprint the motor units that were recruited for the heavy 2’s.
 I also like to alter the drop sets primarily based around the goal or point of periodization for the individual.
-Even with deads, benches and squats, the drop set can provide some stable technical improvements and even some mobility gains.
+Even with deads, benches, and squats, the drop set can provide some stable technical improvements and even some mobility gains.